heremaps/gluecodium/docs/lime_idl.md

 * **@EnableIf(**\[**Tag** **=**\] **"**_CustomTag_**"**__)__ or **@EnableIf(**__CustomTag__**)**: marks an element to be
 enabled only if a custom tag with that name was defined through command-line parameters.
 If the tag is not present, the element is skipped (not generated).
 Custom tags are case-insensitive.
+* **Internal**: marks a type declaration to have "internal" visibility, where supported: "package-private" in Java, "internal" in Swift, and "not-exported" in Dart.
+This attribute has no effect in C++.
 * **@Java**: marks an element with Java-specific behaviors:
   * \[**Name** **=**\] **"**_ElementName_**"**: marks an element to have a distinct name in Java.
   This is the default specification for this attribute.